 Lastly, a slow kayak ride around the Island’s shores can show more of its secrets.

 Key points, activity highlights

-The Broughton Island experience offers some of the best opportunities for viewing and paddling with these creatures available anywhere.
+The Broughton Island trip gives you some of the best chances to see and paddle with these animals anywhere.

 Key points, about the wildlife

 Camping on Broughton Island is a luxury, with this in mind NSW National Parks have strict rules.